 Management incentive interests represent the right to receive 15% of quarterly distributions of available cash from operating surplus after the Target Distribution has been achieved and certain other tests have been met.
 CEPM currently holds the management incentive interests, which are evidenced by the Class C limited liability company interests, but may transfer these rights separately from its Class A units, subject to restrictions in our limited liability company agreement.
 The earliest that we could be required to make distributions in respect of the management incentive interests is after a period of 12 consecutive quarters after we pay per unit cash distributions from operating surplus to holders of Class A and common units in an amount equal or greater than the Target Distribution.
-We are not able to predict whether or when we will be required to make distributions in respect of the management incentive interests or, if we do make such distributions in the future, how much they will be.
+The increase of our regular quarterly distribution from \$0.4625 per unit to \$0.5625 per unit on our outstanding common and Class A units will commence the First MII Earnings Period.
+An initial reserve of \$0.1 million has been established to fund future distributions on the management incentive interests.
+We are not able to predict the amount of the distributions in respect of the management incentive interests.